-• Solvency II requires an explicit risk margin (£200.0m for the total book), while for IFRS an allowance for risk is made through the margins for adverse deviation in the underlying assumptions.

-- The discount rate for Solvency II technical provisions is specified by regulation (the relevant risk-free interest rate is provided by the PRA), while that for IFRS is based on the expected long term return for VLL's expected investment portfolio; - The Solvency II inflation assumption is derived from market information, while for IFRS it is based on an expected long term rate; - For the VitalityInvest unit fund growth rate, the risk-free rate is used for Solvency II, while IFRS allows for risk premiums on risk bearing asset classes; and - For VitalityInvest, future premiums are excluded as the contract boundary is assessed to be the valuation date.
+- Solvency II requires an explicit risk margin (£239.0m for the total book), while for IFRS an allowance for risk is made through the margins for adverse deviation in the underlying assumptions. - The discount rate for Solvency II technical provisions is specified by regulation (the relevant risk-free interest rate is provided by the PRA), while that for IFRS is based on the expected long term return for VLL's expected investment portfolio; - The Solvency II inflation assumption is a market consistent curve, while for IFRS it is a single inflation rate based on market data; - For the VitalityInvest unit fund growth rate, the risk-free rate is used for Solvency II, while IFRS allows for risk premiums on risk bearing asset classes; and - For VitalityInvest, future premiums are excluded as the contract boundary is assessed to be the valuation date.
 There are no contract boundary differences for Other Life and SLT Health business.